robotboyt/crwn-clothing/README.md

 You can find two branch in "Pull Requests" and you can copy this branchs
 (Mobile adaptive and GraphQl).

-Install yarn in directory and in client folder.
+Install yarn and npm in directory and in client folder.

 In the project directory, you can run: yarn dev.